weisuke/rethinker/README.md

 #Running Tests

 Ensure that RethinkDB is [installed correctly](http://www.rethinkdb.com/docs/install/), and it's listening on port 28015.
-Then run the tests using
+Then run the tests with

 ````
 npm test